Euxinux/School-Diary/README.txt

 * Functions dependent on type account/priority (3 - 'Student', 2 - 'Teacher',
   1 - 'Admin');
 * For all type account - Show all students, change password current account;
-* For Teacher and Admin - Add student to school dairy, Delete student from school dairy and Edit student's personal data;
+* For Teacher and Admin - Add student to school diary, Delete student from school diary and Edit student's personal data;
 * For Admin - Create all type account, Editing existing accounts, delete accounts, display all accounts with any information;